Conquest - 31: William's Final Curtain - His Horse Shies at Mantes When Flames Consume the Town

 William died early on 9th September AD 1087 at the age of 59, pre-deceased by his queen, Matilda/Mathilde.
 He had ruled England for a little over two decades, Normandy for three.
 Two accounts tell us of his death.
 One was the almost contemporary De Obitu Willelmi by an unknown Caen monk.
 The other was the Historica Ecclesiastica of the Anglo-Norman chronicler Orderic Vitalis.
 Even being written over half a century after the event, the latter account was more accurate.
 In the seventh of the Ecclesiastica account Orderic Vitalis dealt with William's demise and problematic entombment.

-The duke-king had tried to take Mantes (some miles east out of Normandy towards Paris along the Seine) six weeks earlier where, by when he was significantly overweight, he fell ill from exhaustion and heat.
-A contemporary of Orderic, William of Malmesbury wrote in his Gesta Regum Anglorum that William, with his stomach hanging over the pommel of his saddle, was thrown against it when the horse suddenly shied and his spleen burst.
+The duke-king had tried to take Mantes (some miles east out of Normandy towards Paris along the Seine) six weeks earlier, by which time he was significantly overweight and fell forward, ill from exhaustion and heat.
+A contemporary of Orderic, William of Malmesbury wrote in his Gesta Regum Anglorum that William, with his stomach hanging over the pommel of his saddle, was thrown against it when his horse suddenly shied and his spleen burst.
 William withdrew west to Rouen.

 His condition worsened and, aware of impending death, the questionable acts carried out in his name during his kingship in England weighed heavily on his conscience.
 In giving way to intermittent sighs and groans, he begged for prayers to be said on his behalf, confessed his misdeeds and pleaded for pardon.
 His treasures, many of which were gained from high taxation or pillage, were handed out to churches and the poor, "...So that what I amassed through evil deeds may be assigned to the holy uses of good men..."
 Gifts were sent for his penitence to the clergy at Mantes for them to restore churches burned during the storming by the Normans.
 Bishops, abbots, monks and physicians attended him in his death chamber.